scriptingcat/project/README.md

 From this page, by a post request the user can:

 * change the name of the list
-   first, the server makes sure the lists_id belongs to the session['user_id], then it updates its name withe new provided one in the lists table where the namelist is stored;
+   <br>first, the server makes sure the lists_id belongs to the session['user_id], then it updates its name with the new provided one in the lists table where the namelist is stored;

 * delete the whole list
-    having done all the checks required, the server delets the whole list and all its items as well as its images from the specific tables;
+    <br>having done all the checks required, the server deletes the whole list and all its items as well as its images from the specific tables;

-* add a new element to the list the server collects and checks all the inputs provided by the user and saves them in a dictionary whose keys change based on the type of that list.
+* add a new element to the list
+    <br>the server collects and checks all the inputs provided by the user and saves them in a dictionary whose keys change based on the type of that list.
     This dictionary will be used to store/insert into the data in the specific type table and, if there is an image, this one will be stored in images table and its id stored in the image id in type table;

 * search
-    By providing inputs in the search bar, an async function calls /search route where the function looks for that list's element with that provided title/name which is always required - meaning no list's item can be stored if the user does not provide a title/name;
+    <br> by providing inputs in the search bar, an async function calls /search route where the function looks for that list's element with that provided title/name which is always required - meaning no list's item can be stored if the user does not provide a title/name;

 * edit an element
-    all elements of a list, no matter what view style is being displayed, is a toggle that opens all the details of that element.
+    <br>all elements of a list, no matter what view style is being displayed, is a toggle that opens all the details of that element.
     By clicking on edit button, it is possible to update the data stored in the type table for that element id.
     Only for the type list 'bills' it is possible to also update/add a new image.

 * delete an element
-    the element and all its details, image included, are deleted from the specific tables;
+    <br>the element and all its details, image included, are deleted from the specific tables;

 * close and close all buttons
-    they close all the toggles clicked - meaning they remove show class from those elements which is added when clicked on a bootstrap toggle - via javascript functions;
+    they close all the toggles clicked - meaning they remove show class from those elements, which is added when clicked on a bootstrap toggle - via javascript functions;

 * show the image
-    by clicking on the image is possible to open it in the browser, each image stored in the table is accessible only if it belongs to the session['user_id']
+   <br> by clicking on the image, it is possible to open it in the browser, each image stored in the table is accessible only if it belongs to the session['user_id'].
-    Images are stored in the db table images by saving each filestorage object's filename, mimetype and data.
+    Images are stored in the db table imgs by saving each filestorage object's filename, mimetype and data.
-    When the images' data is sent to be rendered in mage.html (this also happens to list.html), what is actually sent is a decoded version of that data that img tag element is ready to receive and read;
+    When the images' data is sent to be rendered in image.html (this also happens to list.html), what is actually sent is a decoded version of that data that img tag element is ready to receive and read;

 * download the image
-    by clicking on the icon under the image a download of that image starts.
+    <br>by clicking on the icon under the image, a download of that image starts.
-    Send_file function converts that image's data, filename and mimetype into bytes and sends it to the user;
+    Send_file function converts that image's data, filename and mimetype, into bytes and sends it to the user;

 From this page, it is also possible to sort the elements in different ways and to change the view style, both depending on the type of that particular list.
 These two functions call async javascript functions requesting the /elements route which renders styling and sorting of list's elements.